Cactus Blooms Gallery

 My flower photography journey literally began while living in Santa Fe, NM.
 The high desert landscape is a wonderful place to explore.
 With a very short bloom cycle, photographing cactus flowers became a focus.

 I encountered the bright pink cholla cactus flowers years ago while hiking in the foothills of Albuquerque.
-However, it’s the vibrant red claret cup cactus flower blooms that truly got my attention while hiking in Santa Fe.
-They blew my mind!
-With such painful looking spines, how could a plant like that create such beautiful flowers?
+However, it’s the vibrant red claret cup cactus flowers that blew my mind while hiking in Santa Fe.
+With such painful looking spines, how could a plant like that create such beautiful blooms?
 Not to mention in such barren terrain!

 Capturing photos of cactus flowers can quite literally be a prickly affair!
 You need to get up close and personal and timing is of the essence.
 Having a better idea when cactus plants will bloom, I now come better equipped with a tarp to sit on for the close-up shots.
 Let’s just say plucking cactus spines out of my legs and bottom was getting a bit old!
 What about using a tripod?
 I tried that, but I rather get in the dirt!